 Financial aid applications for loans, grants and jobs are available after January 15 for awards to be made for use during the following school year.
 Students are encouraged to apply for financial aid as soon as possible after this availability date since funds for these programs are limited.

-The priority processing deadline for PELL GRANTS and LOANS is July 1 for the fall semester and November 1 for the spring semester.
-The final deadline for loan processing for a particular semester is the last day to drop a course or withdraw from college and receive a W. Further information concerning deadline dates and consideration of applicants can be obtained in the financial aid office.
+The priority processing deadline for PELL GRANTS and LOANS is July 1 for the fall semester, November 1 for the spring semester, April 1 for the Summer 1 and All Summer semesters, and June 1 for the Summer 2 semester.
+The final deadline for loan processing for a particular semester is the last day to drop a course or withdraw from college and receive a W for that semester.
+Further information concerning deadline dates and consideration of applicants can be obtained in the financial aid office.